-

 Step 5: Construction

 Here is a brief overview of prepping for building kit delivery and details on the various construction options.
-For more, see our article on metal building construction.
+For more, see our article on construction.

 Prep for Delivery

-Most kits are ready for delivery 4–16 weeks after placing your order.
-Make sure you have lifting equipment (a backhoe, a forklift, etc.) and a place to store the framing, siding, and framing packages at your job site before you start construction.
+Most 40x60 building kits are ready for delivery 4–16 weeks after placing your order.
+Ensure you have lifting equipment (a backhoe, a forklift, etc.) and a place to store the framing, siding, and framing packages at your job site before starting construction.

 Usually, the final balance of payment will also be due upon delivery.